uber-go/guide/style.md

 necessary might include:

 - Complex expressions that cannot be represented as single assignments.
-- Seeding or constructing default helpers or state, such as `math/rand.Seed`.
 - Pluggable hooks, such as `database/sql` dialects, encoding type registries, etc.
 - Optimizations to [Google Cloud Functions] and other forms of deterministic precomputation.